-Putting aside the emotional consequences of eviction to families, there are a number of larger impacts we need to pay attention to.
+Putting aside the emotional consequences of eviction to families, there are a number of large-scale implications we need to pay attention to.

 The gaps between affordable rent and incomes signal a disparity, especially for those with low incomes.
 With more people renting than ever before, rents are increasing to match the demand.
 In an already tight rental market, low-income renters are being priced out of the places they could previously afford.
 Most families living at or below the poverty line spend at least half of their income on housing, with some spending an even higher percentage rent and utilities.
 Couple that with an unexpected expense like a car repair or urgent medical cost, and balancing the household budget becomes even more precarious.

 Myth #2: Evictions are not that common.

-Historically, evictions weren’t too common — even in the Great Depression of the '30s.
+Historically, this used to be true — even in the Great Depression of the 1930s.
 Yet over the years, we’ve seen eviction trends that we need to pay attention to.

 In Minnesota, eviction case filings are disproportionately high in the Twin Cities.
 The cumulative eviction rate in the metro county area is 3.3%, just over double the eviction rate statewide, which is 1.6%.
-As recently as 2016, this meant that in Hennepin and Ramsey counties, almost 9,000 families were displaced...a considerable amount of families left without support.
+As recently as 2016, this meant that in Hennepin and Ramsey counties, almost 9,000 individuals and families were displaced.
+That's a considerable number of people left without a stable home.

 Wisconsin is estimated to have 41 evictions per day, at a rate of nearly 2%, with Milwaukee struggling through some of the greatest hurdles to overcome (you’re likely familiar with this if you’ve read Evicted).
-Though the two states are similar in the number and demographics of residents, the number of eviction filings in Wisconsin is double Minnesota’s.
+Though MN and WI states are similar in the number and demographics of residents, the number of eviction filings in Wisconsin is double Minnesota’s.
 CommonBond provides affordable housing to over 12,000 people in Minnesota, Iowa, and Wisconsin, so keeping track of regional and national trends is important for us to best serve those experiencing these types of struggles.

-Myth #3: Evictions happen because you don’t pay your rent, and therefore, the renter deserves to be evicted.
+Myth #3: If you don't pay your rent, you deserve to be evicted.